codio-content/Linux-File_System_Commands/.guides/content/Removing-empty-directories-e634.md

 |||definition
 ### Command: `rmdir`
 __Description:__
-The `rmdir` utility _removes directories'_ entries specified by each argument.
+The `rmdir` utility _removes directories_ entries specified by each argument.

 As with the majority of _bash_ commands, `rmdir` arguments are processed in the given order.